 Have you ever needed to find criminal records?
 Was it an easy process?
-Dis you do your search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal backgrounds and records, and your story may make it easier for others.

 Click here to comment

 For Federal crimes, the FBI has their list of the Ten Most Wanted Fugitives.
 In Henrico County, the Sheriff has a list of most wanted criminals, too.

 While the prospect of spending time in Herico County’S Jail West is something you wish you could avoid, eventually you will become accustomed to the routine that is set for you.
 All inmates get a wake-up alarm each morning at 6:00AM, and next you’ll have roll call.
 Next, you will get breakfast.
 When you finish breakfast you will work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Herico County’S Jail West, your experiences would be welcomed, if it can help another person to deal with it.